Skip to main content

 Competition Levels

-Understanding keyword difficulty helps balance opportunity with achievability.
+Understanding keyword difficulty helps balance opportunity with achievability across different keyword types.

 • • Low competition: Easier to rank